 Hike to Nakalele Blow Hole in Maui

 Distance: – 2 Miles total there and back (Although, it didn't seem that long to us.)

 Moderate – This hike has some steep parts that can be slippery.

 The first part of the hike is a rough terrain that doesn't have much of a view.
 You have to be really careful and watch your steps as rock formations are everywhere.

 Hiking in Maui is an adventure and I highly recommend it.
 The hike to Nakalele Maui Blow Hole is worth it and a great adventure.

 Our Experience Driving to the Nakalele Blow Hole in Maui

 Driving in Maui on HWY 340 was absolutely a nightmare.
 We wouldn't recommend anyone doing so!
 It was long and treacherous!

 However, we do recommend hiking to Nakalele Blowhole in Maui.
 We loved our adventure to this Maui blowhole.
 The views were absolutely beautiful.
-Remember to use caution when you go to the blowhole and you will have an incredible time!
+Remember to use caution when you go to the Maui blowhole and you will have an incredible time!

 If you are thinking of island hopping be sure to take a look at my One Week Oahu Itinerary.
 Also, you may be interested in going to the North Shore and seeing the Polynesian Cultural Center, the Dole Pineapple Plantation, and going on a Jurassic Adventure.
 These are all great things to do with kids in Oahu.

 Have ever driven on HWY 340 in Maui?
 Let us know in the comments!